Loading0%

 The insight

-A blueprint is a graph of typed components with wired inputs and outputs.
+A blueprint is a graph of components that each know what they need and what they give: wired inputs and outputs.

-If the builder understands those types, it can guide composition (valid connections, allowed-value inputs, sane defaults) and catch mistakes at authoring time instead of apply time.
+If the builder knows what fits where, it can guide composition (valid connections, allowed-value inputs, sane defaults) and catch mistakes at authoring time instead of apply time.

 The solution